 Definition Of Pulse Width Modulation

-Pulse Width Modulation (PWM) is a nifty current control technique that enables you to control the speed of motors, brightness of LEDs, heat output of heaters, and much more in an energy-efficient (and usually quiet) manner.
+Pulse Width Modulation (PWM) is a nifty current control technique that enables you to control the speed of motors, heat output of heaters, and much more in an energy-efficient (and usually quieter) manner.
+Existing applications for PWM include, but are not limited to:

 Pulse width modulation has changed the world by slashing the power consumption of appliances utilizing motors such as inverter air conditioners [PDF], inverter refrigerators, inverter washing machines, among many others.
 For example, inverter air conditioners can consume less than half the energy that their non-inverter counterparts do in some cases.